Don Wright Faculty of Music Undergraduate Gift Fund

 The Gift Fund Committee is comprised of the Faculty of Music Students' Council President (Committee Chair), up to seven undergraduate Music students, a professor from the Faculty of Music, and the Dean of Music.
 The Committee meets twice per academic year to review submitted applications to the Gift Fund – during the Fall term (Round One), and the Winter term (Round Two).

-Gift Fund Round One is now open for 2017-2018, and application forms are now available.
-An electronic (pdf) version of the application form and guidelines can be found below.
+Gift Fund Round Two is now open for 2017-2018, and application forms are now available.
+An electronic version of the application form is attached to this email.
 Printed application forms are also available for pick-up from Michelle Lynch in the Dean’s/Finance & Payroll Office (Talbot College – Room 213).

-The Deadline Date to submit your Round One application is: Friday, November 10, 2017 by 4:00 p.m.
-Applications can be submitted in printed copy only to the Dean’s Office.The Gift Fund Committee will be meeting in mid-November to review all applications, and decisions will be communicated via email shortly thereafter.
+The Deadline Date to submit your Round Two application is: Wednesday, February 28, 2018 by 4:00 p.m.
+Applications can be submitted in printed copy only to the Dean’s Office.The Gift Fund Committee will be meeting in mid-March to review all applications, and decisions will be communicated via email shortly thereafter.

 If you have any questions about the Gift Fund process or application procedure, please contact Jessie Li (Gift Fund Committee Chair/FoMSC VP Finance) at firstname.lastname@example.org or Michelle Lynch (Financial/Payroll Coordinator, Faculty of Music Dean’s Office) at email@example.com